The Importance of Empathy in the Workplace

-To determine if empathy influences a manager’s job performance, we analyzed data from 6,731 managers in 38 countries.
+To determine if empathy influences a manager’s job performance, we analyzed data from 6,731 mid- to upper-middle-level managers in 38 countries.
 The leaders in our study were rated on their level of empathy, as measured by our Benchmarks® 360-degree feedback assessment.

 As noted in our white paper, we found that empathy in the workplace is positively related to job performance.

-In other words, managers who practice empathetic leadership toward direct reports are viewed as better performers in their jobs by their bosses.
+In other words, our research found that managers who practiced empathetic leadership toward direct reports were viewed as better performers by their bosses.
 The findings were consistent across the sample: those managers who were rated as empathetic by subordinates were also rated as high performing by their own boss.